vmware/vic-product/docs/user_doc/vic_vsphere_admin/tls_unrestricted.md

 ### Disable Secure Access <a id="no-tls"></a>

-You can completely disable authentication of connections between  Docker clients and the VCH.
+If you use `vic-machine` to deploy VCHs, you can completely disable authentication of connections between Docker clients and the VCH.
 VCHs use neither client nor server certificates.
 Any Docker client can connect to the VCH if you disable TLS authentication and connections are not encrypted.

 **IMPORTANT**: Disabling secure access is for testing purposes only.
 Do not disable secure access in production environments.